editorconfig/editorconfig-visualstudio/readme.md

 ## Building

+To build this software, first download and build the [EditorConfig core library](https://github.com/editorconfig/editorconfig-core) in the `Core` directory.
+To download the core library, use the git commands:

+    git submodule init
+    git submodule update

-To build this software, first download and build the [core library](https://github.com/editorconfig/editorconfig-core) from Github.
-Follow the build instructions as normal, but include the `-DMSVC_MD=ON` option when invoking CMake.
+Follow the build instructions for the core library as normal, but include the `-DMSVC_MD=ON` option when invoking CMake:

+    cd Core/
+    cmake . -DMSVC_MD=ON
-Once the core library is built, edit its location into the `core.props` configuration file.

-Finally, open the Visual Studio solution file and build it.
+Once the core library is built, open the solution file `EditorConfigVS.sln` and compile the plugin.
 You may need to install the [Visual Studio SDK](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=2680) for this to work.
-Once the plugin is built, you will have a file named `Plugin/bin/(Debug|Release)/VSEditorConfig.vsix`.
-This is the plugin, and double-clicking it installs it into Visual Studio.
+The resulting plugin is named `Plugin/bin/(Debug|Release)/VSEditorConfig.vsix`, and double-clicking installs it into Visual Studio.